Polls ARE Open

 These candidates will appear on all of Tarrant County’s ballots.
-Click here to download a list of everyone in your precinct with pictures.
 You are not allowed to reference your phone when voting, however, you can have notes so long as you keep them private at the voting booth.
 So feel free to print this out and take it with you!

 What else is on the ballot?

 Some of Tarrant County residents will also have city elections at the bottom of their ballots.
-For you, pulling a sample ballot when those are released is crucial to your prep work!
+For you, pulling a sample ballot is crucial to your prep work!
 The cities/municipalities affected in this fall’s election are: Arlington, Bedford Special Election, Benbrook, Burleson, Colleyville, Euless, Flower Mound, Grand Prarie, Haltom City, Haslet, Hurst, Keller, Kennedale, Mansfield, Newark, North Richland Hills, Pelican Bay, Richland Hills, River Oaks, Southlake, Trophy Club, White Settlement.
-Check back for more information.

 Alternatively, to use the Secretary of State’s tool, go to https://teamrv-mvp.sos.texas.gov/MVP/mvp.do.
 Select your method of lookup by using the drop-down box on the right-hand side of the page.